-Fact # 1: The Battle of Glendale was the sixth battle of the Seven Days’ Battles.
+Fact # 1: The Battle of Glendale was the fifth battle of the Seven Days’ Battles.

 On June 26, 1862, after an inexorable advance across the Virginia Peninsula, the Union Army of the Potomac was less than a day’s march away from the Confederate capital of Richmond.